Office of Community Services (OCS), Administration for Children and Families, Department of Health and Human Services.

 Applicants must provide a certification concerning Lobbying prior to receiving an award in excess of $100,000.
 Applicants shall furnish an executed copy of the lobbying certification (See Attachments G and H).
 Applicants must sign and return the certifications with their applications.
 Applicants should note that the Lobbying Disclosure Act of 1995 has simplified the lobbying information required to be disclosed under 31 U.S.C.
 1352.

 Applicants must make the appropriate certification on their compliance with the Drug-Free Workplace Act of 1998 and the Pro-Children Act of 1994 (Certification Regarding Smoke Free Environment).
 (See Attachments E and I).
 By signing and submitting the applications, applicants are attesting to their intent to comply with these requirements and need not mail back the certification with the applications.

-Applicants must make the appropriate certification that they are not presently debarred, suspended or otherwise ineligible for award.
+Applicants must make the appropriate certification that they are not presently debarred, suspended or otherwise Start Printed Page 4439ineligible for award.
 (See Attachment F).
 By signing and submitting the applications, applicants are providing the certification and need not mail back the certification with the applications.
 Copies of the certifications and assurances are located at the end of this announcement.